-Control of the ADM1031 is carried out via the SMBus.
-The ADM1031 is connected to this bus as a slave device, under the control of a master device, for example, the 810 chipset.

-The ADM1031 has a 7-bit serial bus address.
-When the device is powered up, it does so with a default serial bus address.
-The five MSBs of the address are set to 01011; the two LSBs are determined by the logical state of Pin 13 (ADD).
-This is a three-state input that can be grounded, connected to V{CC} , or left open-circuit to give three different addresses.
-The state of the ADD pin is only sampled at powerup, so changing ADD with power on has no effect until the device is powered off, then on again.
+Control of the ADM1030 is carried out via the SMBus.
+The ADM1030 is connected to this bus as a slave device, under the control of a master device, e.g., the 810 chipset.
+The ADM1030 has a 7-bit serial bus address.
+When the device is powered up, it will do so with a default serial bus address.
+The five MSBs of the address are set to 01011, the two LSBs are determined by the logical state of Pin 13 (ADD).
+This is a three-state input that can be grounded, connected to $V{CC}$ , or left open-circuit to give three different addresses.
+The state of the ADD pin is only sampled at power-up, so changing ADD with power on will have no effect until the device is powered off, then on again.